Freakwill/reports/2025-02/local models.md

 **Abstract**

 This report introduces a general machine learning framework, termed the localization method, which is rooted in the concept of the local mean and serves as the cornerstone for the self-attention mechanism in the Transformer architecture.
 The framework is rigorously defined through the establishment of the local model and localization trick, providing a strict and formal expression of its underlying principles.
-Furthermore, the report delves into the connections between the localization method and an array of other models, such as kernel methods, lazy learning, MeanShift, relaxation labeling, linear neighborhood propagation, and fuzzy inference.
+Furthermore, the report delves into the connections between the localization method and an array of other models, such as kernel methods, lazy learning, MeanShift, relaxation labeling, linear neighborhood propagation, and fuzzy inference, et.al..
 By examining these relationships, the report aims to illuminate the broader implications and potential applications of the localization method within the field of machine learning.

 **Keywords** Local mean, Local model/Localization trick, Kernel method, Meanshift, Self-attention mechanism/Transformer